 The eight strategies were first published in February 2017.
 However, in 2014 the Australian Government had already made the top four compulsory for Australian Government departments and agencies.
 The remaining four are made mandatory by the Attorney-General’s Department’s PSPF (Protective Security Policy Framework).

-Moreover, the December 2019 release by ASD of the Australian Government Information Security Manual (ISM) stated that organisations should implement the eight essential mitigation strategies as a baseline.
-'This baseline, known as the Essential Eight, makes it much harder for adversaries to compromise an organisation’s information security system'.
+Moreover, the December 2019 release by ASD of the Australian Government Information Security Manual (ISM) stated that Australian businesses should implement the eight essential mitigation strategies as a baseline.

 The maturity levels are defined as:

-- Maturity Level One: Partly aligned with the intent of the mitigation strategy
+- Maturity Level One: Partially in accordance with the objectives of the risk reduction approach

-- Maturity Level Two: Mostly aligned with the intent of the mitigation strategy
+- Maturity Level Two: Largely consistent with the objectives of the risk reduction approach

-- Maturity Level Three: Fully aligned with the intent of the mitigation strategy.
+- Maturity Level Three: Completely in line with the objectives of the risk reduction approach.